jmfrancklab/pyspecdata/conda_upgrade.md

 For installation on Mac, do not include mingw (libpython may or may not be necessary, depending on details.)

+On windows, make sure that `where gcc` returns a file **with an .exe extension**; if it does not, you need to add the directory with gcc.exe (usually Anaconda\MinGW) to your windows path.
+(Or to your bash path, if you've set up for bash below, and are trying this within bash).
+*This is a problem with how anaconda sets up mingw.*

 install pySpecData in the python 3 (base) environment `python setup.py develop`